ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### November 27, 2019
 Prepared for BPH presentation.
 Tried to cut the meshes but code not working as expected.
 Will discuss with Matt about this.

+### November 28, 2019
+It seemed that three.js contained two different csg packages and they didn't work interchangeably.